 The process for license application is divided into three "packets."
 These packets may be submitted simultaneously or sequentially.
 Each packet must be approved before the next will be considered.
 However, all packages must be submitted before any review commences.
-All three packages and the application fees must be fully approved before a provisional license will be granted.
+All three packages must be fully approved before a provisional license will be granted.
 Once a provisional license has been granted the state will verify the approval of the relevant municipality.
 Subsequently, the state will perform specific inspections before issuing a full license.
-No retail sales may begin before a full license has been granted.
+No cultivation or manufacture may begin before a full license has been granted.